awsdocs/amazon-redshift-developer-guide/doc_source/c-getting-started-using-spectrum-query-s3-data.md

    delimiter '|' timeformat 'YYYY-MM-DD HH:MI:SS' region 'us-west-2';
    ```

-   The following example joins the external table SPECTRUM\.SALES with the local table EVENT to find the total sales for the top ten events\.
+   The following example joins the external table SPECTRUM\.SALES with the local table EVENT to find the total sales for the top 10 events\.

    ```
    select top 10 spectrum.sales.eventid, sum(spectrum.sales.pricepaid) from spectrum.sales, event